 Possibly the most important skill is helping the customer understand how these procedures affect their business and how they benefit their business.
 Putting SEO into plain English in a direct and concise form is essential.
 Many business owners do not care how their SEO is implemented, they simply want results, but I think it’s important to show how progress is made and how changes are affecting the results.

 SEO consultants should not guarantee ranking positions as that is something they cannot control.
-Being optimistic about potential results and setting realistic goals should be a given, but an SEO consultant that guarantees 1st place ranking on Google should be avoided.
+Being optimistic about potential results and setting realistic goals should be a given, but an SEO consultant that guarantees 1st place ranking on the search engines results pages should be avoided.

 A lot of work goes into improving a website and it should start with an SEO friendly website, theme, or technology.
-SEO can only improve so much on a website with shaky foundations before hitting a wall.
+Internet marketing teams can only improve so much on a website with shaky foundations before hitting a wall.
 It’s essential to build websites that are functional and not flashy.
 Remember, functional NOT flashy.
 Nice if you can get both but that might be an expensive option.

-I’ve outlined everything you need to do to improve your site.
-If you are meticulous in your SEO plans and follow the established guidelines that are freely available on Google’s Webmaster Site as well as many other search engine optimization websites you will help boost your websites presence without the need for outside help.
+I’ve outlined everything you need to know in order to improve your site.
+If you are meticulous in your SEO plans and follow the established guidelines that are freely available on Google’s Search Console as well as many other search engine optimization websites you will help boost your website's presence without the need for outside help.

 Now, you might be looking at the list above and are saying to yourself, “that’s a lot of work, and I’m bound to make mistakes.
 There must be a tool that will do all of this!”.
-Luckily, there is a tool.
+Luckily, there is a service you can use.
 It’s called an SEO Consultant.
-Hire one today and if they’re good, the investment will pay for itself many times over.
+Hire an expert SEO today and the investment will pay for itself in the long term many times over.

 Keith is the founder of Fat Frog Media.
 He has worked in the tech, fitness, food, and hospitality industries.
 Keith helps businesses improve their marketing and conversion rates.